evertn/docs/docs/guides/content-mods/creating-a-small-production-chain.md

 ## Devices recipes (`.recipe` asset)

-In order to produce items an industry must have a recipe that tells what item it requires, how much quantity it needs, and what product is manufactured from that quantity of items.
+In order to produce items an industry must have a recipe that tells what item(s) it requires, the quantity it needs, and what product is manufactured from that quantity of items.

 ```json
 {